 Financial ratios that focus on cash flow and liquidity will also be analyzed to determine how sustainable your company is at a given point in time.
 These include the operating cash flow ratio, price to cash flow ratio, cash flow margin ratio, debt to total assets ratio, current ratio, and quick ratio.

 The ultimate goal of a cash flow analysis it to get to a position of excess cash flow so your company can operate in a strategic and proactive manner, rather than being reactive and defensive.
-If cash flow is a problem for you, contact your LaPorte Accounting Services advisor.
+If cash flow is a problem for you, contact a member of LaPorte’s Client Accounting Services Group.
 Conducting a cash flow analysis can save your business.